gal0iso413/ksureKRrisk_second_model/README.md

 All new features include comprehensive error handling:

-- Graceful handling of missing factor codes
+- Graceful handling of missing data
 - Automatic skipping of time series features when insufficient data
 - Robust outlier detection and handling
 - Comprehensive logging throughout the pipeline